AgtLucas/old-agtlucas/app/_posts/2014-01-30-resources-to-learn.markdown

 * <a href="http://www.codecademy.com/" target="_blank">Codecademy</a>
 * <a href="https://www.edx.org/" target="_blank">edX</a>

-Of course there are many, many other options, but those listed above are pretty cool!
+Of course there are many, many other options, but these above listed are pretty cool!